Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

-\item \texttt{-c CONTRACTION, --contraction CONTRACTION} .
-Specify the desired contraction body numbers.
+The following optional arguments can be invoked: \begin{enumerate} \item \verb|--contraction CONTRACTION, -c CONTRACTION| Specify the desired contraction body numbers.
 This can be a single integer (e.g., 0), a range (e.g., 0-2), a list (e.g., 0,1,2), or 'all' to calculate all possible contractions.
 Default is 'all'.